bojanykc/bojanykcsite.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor with the Department of Electrical and Computer Engineering at the Idaho State University.
-I received my Ph.D. degree from the University of Florida in 2022 and B.S. degree from the University of Science and Technology of China in 2015.
+I am an assistant professor at the Electrical and Computer Engineering department, Michigan Technology University.
+My research interests lie in deep learning-related cybersecurity, hardware security, and network security.

+I received my Ph.D. in Electrical Engineering from the University of Florida in 2022, under the supervision of Professor Shuo Wang, Professor Yier Jin, and Professor Yuguang Fang.
+I received my M.S.
+(2016) and B.S.
+(2013) in Information Science from University of Science and Technology of China (USTC) advised by Dr. Chi Zhang.
-My research interest focuses on the security and privacy of cyber-physical systems, including smart grid and connected vehicles.
-The applied methodologies include optimization, control, statistics and machine learning, system implementation, etc.

-I am looking for self-motivated Master or PhD students who are interested in security and privacy of cyber-physical systems.
-Full financial support in the form of research assistantship (RA) or teaching assistantship (TA) will be offered for qualified students.
-If interested, please send me your CV, transcript(s), and sample publications if any.
+I am looking for Ph.D. students who are interested in cybersecurity topics, including but not limited to deep learning security, IoT security, and hardware security.
+Full financial support in research assistantship (RA) or teaching assistantship (TA) will be offered for qualified students.
+If interested, please send your CV, transcript(s), and sample publications to Dr. Kaichen Yang at kaicheny@mtu.edu.
 Please refer to this link for the GRE/TOEFL requirements and other application-related information.

+For students at Michigan Tech, multiple paid part-time and volunteer research assistant positions are available.
+If you are interested, please send me your CV and transcripts (unofficial copies are acceptable).